ElePan/green-computing-python-rest-api/README.md

 $ python
 Python 3.8.10 (tags/v3.8.10:3d8993a, May  3 2021, 11:48:03) [MSC v.1928 64 bit (AMD64)] on win32
 ```
-You also need to have Flask installed
+You also need to have Flask installed (CMD or Powershell in Windows)
 ```
-pip install -U Flask
+pip install Flask
+pip install -r .\requirements.txt --upgrade
 ```